 STARBUCK & COMPANY

-For three decades JoJo has directed Starbuck & Company, a special events production group.
+Since 1986, JoJo has directed Starbuck & Company, a special events production group.
 From staging and directing shows for network television, to producing private party entertainment and corporate affairs, Starbuck and Company has custom tailored ice skating entertainment, promotional, and fund raising events.
 From October 1993 through 1995, JoJo staged and choreographed Skates of Gold, the first international figure skating event with a cast of exclusively Olympic Gold Medalists.
 This television special aired on ABC and NBC.